 Slow Cooker Winter Vegetable Soup with Split Red Lentils

-Healthy and hearty slow cooker winter vegetable soup with split red lentils.
-This comforting vegetable soup recipe is prepared in a slow cooker for maximum ease and finished with a drizzle of olive oil, chopped parsley, and freshly grated parmigiano-reggiano cheese.
+Hearty slow cooker winter vegetable soup with split red lentils.
+This healthy crock pot recipe is packed with vegetables, red split lentils, and finished with a drizzle of olive oil, chopped parsley, and parmigiano-reggiano cheese.

 Today marks a big day!
-This slow cooker winter vegetable soup with split red lentils is the first slow cooker recipe to ever make an appearance on the blog.
-Vegetable soups are my jam.
+This slow cooker winter vegetable soup with split red lentils is the first crock pot soup recipe to ever grace the blog.
+Healthy vegetable soups are my jam.
 Cue the confetti and break out the crock pots!

 A bunch of you have been asking (for some time now) that I share slow cooker recipes and while I always want to oblige any recipe requests that you throw my way, I didn’t actually own a slow cooker machine until about six months ago.